 \begin{thm}[Number theoretic Ramanujan graphs with concentrated eigenfunctions] The function $f\in L^{2}\left(X\right)$ is an eigenfunction of the adjacency operator $A$ of $X$ with eigenvalue $0$.

-Therefore, for every odd prime power $q$ there exists a $(q+1)$-regular number theoretic Ramanujan graph $X$ of girth greater than $4/3\log_q(|X|)$, with an eigenfunction of the adjacency operator of eigevnalue 0, which is supported on $O\left(\sqrt{|X|}\right)$ vertices. \end{thm}
+Therefore, for every odd prime power $q$ there exists a $(q+1)$-regular number theoretic Ramanujan graph $X$ of girth greater than $4/3\log_q(|X|)$, with an eigenfunction of the adjacency operator of eigenvalue 0, which is supported on $O(\sqrt{|X|})$ vertices. \end{thm}